alrieckert/lazarus/examples/dockmanager/README.txt

 The examples/dockmanager directory contains several projects, provided by DoDi <DrDiettrich1@aol.com>

+!!!BEWARE!!!
+As long as new autosizing doesn't work properly, you'll have to use -dOldAutoSize.

 patches/
 ========
 contains some patches, which may not yet have found their way into the LCL.